top of page

 The trusted servants on our steering committee have no titles; they're just members among members.
 But they do hold responsibility for a number of different tasks for our conferences and steering committee, and all serve as leaders in our virtual BDA community.

-Our committee leader provides services including: facilitation of our group conscience; treasury and registration; service coordination; technology coordination, including website updates and constant contact messaging; creation and revision of all written materials and templates for our events; share shepherding during our Saturday workshops; moderation of Fellowship Drop-in and often of After Party; leadership of some of our Sunday recovery events plus participation in all of them; and distribution, collection, collating, and reporting of end-of-conference surveys.
+Our committee leader provides services including: facilitation of our group conscience; treasury and registration; service coordination; technology coordination, including website updates and constant contact messaging; creation and revision of all written materials and templates for our events; hosting and share shepherding during our Saturday workshops; moderation of Fellowship Drop-in and often of After Party; and distribution, collection, collating, and reporting of end-of-conference surveys.

 Qualifications for and services by our Step guides: